-- · High expectations for all students - Integrating English and Mathematics into the vocational curriculum - Stretch and challenge, differentiation and assessment for learning to meet all learners' needs - Enhancing learning through the use of technology - Action planning and one to one working with learners - Learner-centred leadership and active responses to the "learner voice"
+- High expectations for all learners - Integrating maths and English into the vocational curriculum - Stretch and challenge, differentiation and assessment for learning to meet all learners' needs - Enhancing learning through the use of technology - Action planning and one-to-one working with learners - Learner-centred leadership and active responses to the 'learner voice'

 The College is continuing to develop new provision to meet demand from local learners and employers.
 The capital investment programme in recent years has supported the development of new provision in the creative industries, art, media, fashion, IT, business and access to Higher Education.
-During 2016/17 the College completed a £3.945 million project constructing a new STEM Centre which was open to student use from September 2017.
+During 2016/17 the College completed a £3,945k project constructing a new STEM Centre which was open to learner use from September 2017.
 This enables the College to develop its science, technology and engineering curriculum offer.
+In addition, the College is now a member of the Mayor's Construction Academy, a prestigious quality mark that supports the development of the construction provision and its expansion into apprenticeships.

-The College is developing its sports and public services offer, and has overhauled its provision for learners with learning difficulties and/or disabilities and for under 16 year olds.
+The College is developing its sports and public services offer, and has overhauled its provision for learners with learning difficulties and/or disabilities and for under 16-year olds.
 In addition, by working with partners, the College has maintained existing and developed new provision for apprentices and unemployed learners in rail engineering, flooring, butchery, financial services, construction, care industries, security, creative industries, the security industry, hairdressing and fashion.